majwalrus/beerpi/README.md

 0.1a

-* probeclass.py completed for managing the temperature probes
+* probeclass.py completed for managing the temperature probes.
-* pihealth.py added, has temperature monitoring code for making sure the Raspberry Pi does not overheat
+* pihealth.py added, has temperature monitoring code for making sure the Raspberry Pi does not overheat.
+* set desired HLT temperature.
+* configclass.py added, for loading and saving config files.

 TODO:

-* SOFTWARE create GUI elements using Kivi
+* SOFTWARE complete GUI elements using Kivi
 * SOFTWARE assign temperature probes easily in menu system
 * SOFTWARE calibrate temperature probes to ensure accurate temperatures recorded
 * SOFTWARE record temperature calibration and load on startup
-* SOFTWARE set desired HLT temperature
+* SOFTWARE create shutdown button and confirmation

-* HARDWARE wire in SSRs

 * SOFTWARE control SSRs and switch elements off and on
 * SOFTWARE switch off SSR if greater than desired HLT temperature